-Prerequisites (all with C grade or better): Physics 111 (111H) and Math 111 (111H) Co-requisites: Physics 121A (the lab course) and Math 112 (Calculus-II) [Note: PHYS 121A Laboratory SHOULD be taken along with PHYS 122 unless you passed it previously or have an approved exemption.
+Pre-requisites (all with C grade or better): Physics 111 (111H) and Math 111 (111H) Co-requisites: Physics 121A (the lab course) and Math 112 (Calculus-II)

+[Note: PHYS 121A Laboratory SHOULD be taken along with PHYS 122 unless you passed it previously or have an approved exemption.
+It is recommended that you take the PHYS 121A it previously or have an approved exemption.
 It is recommended that you take the PHYS 121A laboratory at the same time as the course since the laboratory reinforces the concepts learned in the course.
 The Lab is otherwise a totally separate course from PHYS 122 in that the lab instructors set the requirements and grades.]